PeterOvermann/TriadicMemory/README.md

 ## Triadic Memory

-Triadic Memory, an algorithm developed in 2021, is an associative memory that stores ordered **triples** of sparse binary hypervectors (also called SDRs).
+Triadic Memory is an associative memory that stores ordered **triples** of sparse binary hypervectors (also called SDRs).

 After storing a triple {x,y,z} in memory, any of the three items can be recalled by specifying the other two parts: `{_,y,z}` recalls `x`, `{x,_,z}` recalls `y`, and `{x,y,_}` recalls `z`.
 Given three items `{x,y,z}`, one can test if their association is stored in memory by calculating, for instance, the Hamming distance or overlap between `{x,y,_}` and `z`.
 This remarkable property, absent in hetero-associative memories, makes Triadic Memory suitable for self-supervised machine learning tasks.